spacer spacer spacer

 Linh Phan Linh Phan received his B.S. in Electrical Engineering and Computer Science from University of California, Berkeley in 1993 and his M.S. in Aerospace Engineering at the University of Southern California in 1998.
 He is currently a member of the Guidance and Control Analysis Group.

-Lars Blackmore Lars Blackmore received his PhD in Control and Estimation in 2007 from the Massachusetts Institute of Technology, where he was supervised by Prof. Brian Williams.
-Lars has an MEng in Electrical Engineering from the University of Cambridge (UK) where his thesis was supervised by Prof. Keith Glover.
-Lars' research interests include guidance, control and estimation under stochastic uncertainty, with applications in planetary landing, formation flight and autonomous systems.
-Lars' previous research experience includes projects with the McLaren Formula One Racing Team, the Monterey Bay Aquarium Research Institute, the JPL Advanced Robotic Controls Group and Airbus
+Dr. Blackmore received his PhD in Control and Estimation in 2007 from the Massachusetts Institute of Technology, and has an MEng in Electrical Engineering from the University of Cambridge (UK).
+Lars' previous research experience includes projects with the McLaren Formula One Racing Team, the Monterey Bay Aquarium Research Institute, the JPL Advanced Robotic Controls Group and Airbus.

 Credits Feedback Related Links Sitemap